 The total funding from the Government of Israel via the Israel Innovation Authority, under the Shanghai-Israel R&D program financial support, will not exceed 50% of the eligible and approved costs of the R&D, in accordance with the national laws and regulations.

-Submission of the project proposals
+Submission of the Project Proposals

-A two-stage application process will be followed; first the bi-lateral application form.
-Only those applications meeting all basic criteria of the Call for Proposals will be invited to submit full project proposals in the National Format.
-The Common bi-lateral cooperation form must be submitted to both Implementing Organizations simultaneously within the deadline of the call period.
-For approved applications, full project proposal in the program National Format should be submitted to the respective Implementing Organizations.

-The present Call invites applications in Bilateral Application Form in Shanghai (until June 01, 2020) and in Israel (until October 19, 2020).
+The present Call invites applications in in Shanghai until June 01, 2020, and in Israel until December 9, 2020.
 The eligibility of each application will be analyzed by both the Shanghai Science and Technology Exchange center and Israel Innovation Authority.

-Partners meeting all eligibility criteria will be invited to submit the National funding application based on national procedures and according to the national rules that apply to the STCSM and to the Israel Innovation Authority in Israel

 Applications submitted after the deadline of call period can be considered eligible for the next call period.

-The complete joint project application (bi-lateral application form+ LOI/Draft MOU) must be sent in softcopy simultaneously to the STCSM and Israel Innovation Authority in an appropriate official language (preferably in English) before deadline.
-(Chinese proposal must be online submitted before the STCSM’s deadline time in Beijing Time）
+The application includes a Bilateral Application Form and a signed LOI / draft MOU, in addition to other forms and requirement of each organization.

-Please note: The proposal (bi-lateral application form+ LOI /Draft MOU) must be signed by both Chinese and Israeli partners.
+Please note: The Bilateral Application Form+ LOI / draft MOU must be signed by both Chinese and Israeli partners.

-The companies which their projects that will be selected by STCSM, will be notified in order to move on to the 2nd phase application.

-The Israeli partner is required to submit the National Application form, in accordance with Israel Innovation Authority regulations, through an online system following these guidelines.

-A signed copy of the Bilateral Application Form + LOI/Draft MOU is required to be uploaded as well.
+The Israeli partner is required to submit the National Application form, in accordance with Israel Innovation Authority regulations, through an online system following the instructions on the relevant Track on the IIA’s website.
+The signed copies of the Bilateral Application Form + LOI/Draft MOU are required to be uploaded as well.

-The application in the prescribed format should be submitted to Israel Innovation Authority as well at the coordinates provided at the end of the document.

 The Chinese partner will be required to submit the National Application Form, in accordance with STCSM regulations, through an online system upon further notice by the Science and Technology Commission of Shanghai Municipality.
 Please visit the website to download the bilateral application form and the application guidelines.

 5. Evaluation and selection of the projects